krista-t/data-catalog/content/Data Catalog/Data Governance through Catalogs and the Role of DCAT and DPROD Standards.md

 4. **Supports Compliance**: Metadata including rights statements and license information
 5. **Enables Federation**: Standardized metadata allowing catalogs from different departments or organizations to interoperate

 By providing a common vocabulary for metadata, DCAT ensures consistent documentation across data assets, which is essential for effective governance.
-This is referenced in the [[Data Catalog Guide#Strategic Roadmap for Data Catalog Selection|Strategic Roadmap for Data Catalog Selection]] under the requirements section.
+This is referenced in the [Strategic Roadmap for Data Catalog Implementation](../Data%20Catalog/Strategic%20Roadmap%20for%20Data%20Catalog%20Implementation).

 ### The DPROD Standard